josenava/latex-resume/README.md

+# Disclaimer
+This is my fork to adapt it to my CV, please follow opensorceror project and support him :)

+# How to compile
+Install `latexmk` and run `latexmk -xelatex template.tex`

 # LaTeX resume template

 This is the template I use for my own resume.
 I've compiled it with elements from several templates, including: